Law & Order: Criminal Intent: Episodes

 Law & Order: Criminal Intent aired for ten seasons and 195 episodes, which aired between September 30, 2001 and June 26, 2011.
 Seasons one through seven each consisted of 21 to 23 episodes, seasons eight and nine each consisted of 16, and season ten consisted of 8; each episode lasts approximately sixty minutes including commercials (approx. 43 without commercials).

 Awards/nominations

 Home media

 Universal Studios Home Entertainment has released Law & Order: Criminal Intent on DVD in Regions 1, 2 and 4.
 Seasons 1–5 have been released in both Region 2 and Region 4.

 In April 2012, it was announced that Shout!
 Factory had acquired the rights to the series in Region 1.
 They subsequently released season 7 on DVD on June 26, 2012.
 Season 8 was released on October 23, 2012 with Season 9 on December 11, 2012 and Season 10 on March 12, 2013.
 The complete series is currently exclusively streaming through premium plans on NBC's streaming service Peacock.
+Law & Order: Criminal Intent can now be seen on the Charge!
+(TV network).